 I used to get angry and hoped that this anger would change the world if I directed it properly, but not, anger only makes one’s life miserable and it is very hard to control and contain.
 We have certain buttons that if pressed, even without thinking about it, just take a life of their own and go automatically off on an anger spree.
 It is mentally, emotionally and physically exhausting, besides hurting our sleep and our hearts.
 (Not to mention those wrinkles that seem to carve their way into our faces from that very unattractive frown.)

 Anger left me a year and a half ago when I had to let go of my friend.
 He left us peacefully and quietly.
 After a year of a lot of anxiety and problems, I finally saw his face relaxed and at rest.
-I was able to say goodbye and I took with me what he always told me: don’t be angry, send people good vibes even if they hate you, don’t fight life, do your best and pray to whomever you need to let go of the anger, be serene, at peace.
+I was able to say goodbye and I took with me what he always told me: don’t be angry, send people good vibes even if they hate you, don’t fight life, do your best and pray to whomever you need to, in order to let go of the anger.
+Be serene, at peace.

 Live, let live and let go.